A Patient Journey for those with Scars

 Living with scars long term

 Although scars will never completely disappear, they will fade and become less visible as time progresses.
 However, it is important to know how to care for your scar long term.
-Due its sensitivity, scar tissue needs to be protected when exposed to the sun as it can easily burn.
+Due to its sensitivity, scar tissue needs to be protected when exposed to the sun as it can easily burn.
 Using a high factor SPF and covering it as much as possible during the sunnier months is important to ensure its protection.
 Living with a scar can be distressing and can in many cases cause social and emotional (psychological) problems.
 If you feel that your scar is affecting you in this way it is important to discuss this with your doctor.
-You can find further help and support from talkhealth’s scar community in the talkscars forum. talkhealth also supports the work of the British Skin Foundation, Changing Faces, Skin Deep, the British Association of Dermatologists, and the British Association of Skin Camouflage and would recommend their scar information and resources.
+You can find further help and support from talkhealth’s scar community in the talkscars forum. talkhealth also supports the work of the British Skin Foundation, Changing Faces, the British Association of Dermatologists, and the British Association of Skin Camouflage and would recommend their scar information and resources.